-Barcelona is one of the most photographed cities in Europe – it is difficult even to imagine how many times this overtouristic mecca is being instagrammed every single day.
-But what everyone will notice quickly – these are mostly touristic paths, terraces of hotels, the seashore, and many many many selfies.
-But do we know […]Read more "Barcelona, by a Local Stranger"
+Barcelona is one of the most popular cities in Europe – it is difficult even to count how many times this overtouristic mecca has been instagrammed over the past decade.
+But what everyone will notice quickly – Barcelona on Instagram are mostly touristic paths, views from the terraces of hotels, the seashore, and many many […]Read more "Barcelona, by a Local Stranger"

 Vienna is a fascinating city for an urban fine art photographer, because the yesterday of the city does not let you go, but at the same time the spirit of vibrant tomorrow is in the air.
 This is a challenge to catch this contrasting spirit in photographs, and I hope to find more time in […]Read more "Vienna Impressions"